rackerlabs/docs-core-infra-user-guide/cloud_servers/actions.rst

 Actions
 =======
 Actions represent any of the below listed actions that can be taken against an active running server from the API or Control Panel.
+Note that these actions may or may not be accessible depending on a users RBAC role.

 Rebuild
 ------------------